-For serious incidents of poor behaviour, either the Headteacher or another senior member of staff will be called for and will remove the pupil from the class without going through the process indicated above.
+For serious incidents of poor behaviour (see above), either the Headteacher or another senior member of staff will be called for and will remove the pupil from the class without going through the process indicated above.
+Each card has a red card for this procedure.